opensourceclaw/claw-mem/README.md

 ## Project Overview

-claw-mem is an **intelligent memory system** for AI agents.
-It enables AI agents to truly remember, learn, and evolve by providing a three-tier storage architecture with intelligent filtering and semantic connections.
+claw-mem is an **intelligent memory** for OpenClaw.
+It enables OpenClaw to truly remember, learn, and evolve by providing a three-tier storage architecture with intelligent filtering and semantic connections.

 ### Core Features